dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication-authorization/keycloak/README.md

 ```
 1. Click on the dropdown near "master" realm on the side-menu onleft.
 2. Click "Create Realm"
-3. Give a realm name at :arrow-right: Realm-name:myrealm
+3. Give a realm name at → Realm-name:myrealm
 4. Hit Save
 ```